Puhhh/codeql-zero-to-hero/5/vulnerable-code-snippets/README.md

 ```
 This will start a new Gradio app.

-To run the CodeQL queries in this repo, you'll need a [VS Code CodeQL starter workspace](https://github.com/github/vscode-codeql-starter).
+To run the CodeQL queries in this repo, you'll need [VS Code with CodeQL extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-codeql) installed.

+Alternatively, you can use the [VS Code CodeQL starter workspace](https://github.com/github/vscode-codeql-starter) if you want to get started with writing your own queries for any language supported by CodeQL: Javascript, Ruby, Java, C/C++ etc.